covid19br/nowcaster/README.md

-nowcastr
+nowcaster
 ================

-`nowcastr` is a R package for “nowcasting” epidemiological time-series.
+`nowcaster` is a R package for “nowcasting” epidemiological time-series.
 Every single system of notification has a intrinsic delay, `nowcastr` can estimate how many counts of any epidemiological data of interest (*i.e.*, daily cases and deaths counts) by fitting a binomial negative